 You can clean the smoker’s glass window with either water, a special cleaner, or a simple homemade baking soda and vinegar solution, and it will be good as new.
 Don’t use any abrasive materials, or you might scratch the glass.

+In this article, I’ll dive deep into how you can keep your smoker’s window clean and the steps involved.
 But there’s more!
-I will also give you tips and tricks that’ll help prevent dirt build-up on the smoker’s window in the first place.
+I’ll also give you tips and tricks that’ll help prevent dirt build-up on the smoker’s window in the first place.